BaileyChessum/teleop_modular/teleop_modular_twist/README.md

         all: 1.0

     # Prevent velocities larger than the specified values from being emitted
-    # If you leave a parameter unspecified, no limit will be applied.
+    # If you leave a parameter unspecified, no limits will be applied.
 (Optional)
     limits:
       linear:
         x: 1.0